Skip to main content

 Zero-trust alignmentStrongModerateWeakModerateModerateModerate

 Clerk's 60-second session token represents a fundamentally different architecture from Auth0's 24-hour access token.
-Clerk separates the session token (short-lived, used for per-request validation) from the client token (long-lived, HttpOnly, stored on the application's domain as the source of truth).
+Clerk separates the session token (short-lived, used for per-request validation) from the client token (long-lived, HttpOnly, stored on Clerk's Frontend API domain as the source of truth).
 A stolen Clerk session token expires in under 60 seconds.
 A stolen Auth0 access token remains valid for up to 24 hours unless explicitly revoked (How Clerk Works; Auth0 Docs).
 Auth0's token lifetimes are fully configurable and can be shortened to match stricter requirements.

 Clerk